OUR MISSION FOR SUSTAINABILITY IN THE CULTURE SECTOR

 A paradigm shift for a better future

 The age of the Anthropocene has brought our planet to a crucial inflection point.
-We may not be able to undo all the damage done thus far, but we can focus on creating a world where we have more empathy for others, for nature and the future ahead.
-A world where we recognize the interconnectedness of all things and rewire our thinking to create positive change.
+But we can focus on creating a world where we have more empathy for others, for nature and the future ahead.
+A world where we recognize the interconnectedness of all systems of the planet we live on, rewiring our thinking to create positive change.
 This is sustainability.
 A new paradigm where humanity, nature and our planet all thrive as equals, where the needs of the present do not compromise the environmental, social or economic needs of future generations.

 In a sustainable world we understand that nature is no longer unlimited and free and we live in reciprocity with our planet – only taking what we are able to give back, and regenerating nature in service for all that we receive.
-In a sustainable world we also no longer see time as linear; we make decisions today with the distant future at the forefront of our present day thoughts.
+In a sustainable world we also make decisions today with the distant future at the forefront of our present day thoughts.

 The new paradigm for a sustainable future is calling us to shift consciousness and embed sustainability in our every thought, plan and action, and art and culture have a critical role to play.